tarwn/lessthandot-hugo/blogs/content/posts/2017-01-27-using-azure-functions-to-add-a-contact-form-to-a-static-site.md

 ```
 With the code in place, we can use a tool like Postman to fire off some test POSTs and verify all the pieces are connected.

 Don't grab the URL above your code screen yet, it probably has an Administrative key coded into it.
-Open the “Keys” panel from the button (#1 below) in the top right and select the “default” key in the “Function Keys” list.
+Open the "Keys" panel from the button (#1 below) in the top right and select the "default" key in the "Function Keys" list.
 When you do this, it will update the Function Url (#3) above the code panel to include this key instead of one of the Admin keys.
-As a final step, click the “Logs” (#2) button to open the log so you can see compile and run logs when it builds or is triggered.
+As a final step, click the "Logs" (#2) button to open the log so you can see compile and run logs when it builds or is triggered.
 Now copy the Function URL (#3) so we can paste it into Postman to start testing.

 <div id="attachment_4999" style="width: 810px" class="wp-caption aligncenter">
   <a href="/wp-content/uploads/2017/01/Azure_7.png"><img src="/wp-content/uploads/2017/01/Azure_7.png" alt="Azure Functions - Key, Logs, and URL" width="800" height="131" class="size-full wp-image-4999" srcset="/wp-content/uploads/2017/01/Azure_7.png 800w, /wp-content/uploads/2017/01/Azure_7-300x49.png 300w" sizes="(max-width: 800px) 100vw, 800px" /></a>